 Measures to retain Switzerland’s attractiveness as a business location

-Stay on top of current developments regarding Swiss Corporate Tax Reform III
+Stay on top of current developments regarding Tax Proposal 17

 KPMG Switzerland is following the reform process closely, both from a political and an economic perspective.
-You get the latest updates and analysis from our tax experts, who are able to regularly provide you with prompt and comprehensive insights.
-Should you wish to discuss and review how these alternative measures impact the tax planning setup of your group in Switzerland, please contact us.
+Our experts are able to provide you with regular and comprehensive insights into the current discussions.
+Should you wish to discuss and review how the Tax Proposal 17 measures impact the tax planning setup of your group in Switzerland, please contact us.

 Peter Uebelhart, Head of Tax, Member of the Executive Committee